ControlHair: Synergizing Physics Simulator and Video Diffusion for Controllable Dynamic Hair Rendering: Evaluation

-\paragraph{Implementation Details.} We now describe the design choices of each module shown in \Fig{fig:overview}: \begin{itemize} \item In \textbf{Stage~1}, we adopt DiffLocks~\cite{rosu2025difflocks} to extract 3D hair strands from a single image.
-For the physics simulator, we use Blender’s particle system~\cite{blender} to simulate hair dynamics.
-We explicitly configure hair properties such as mass, stiffness, and damping, as well as external forces including wind, human motion, and gravity, while keeping the remaining parameters at their default values.
-Unless otherwise specified, we set mass = 0.1, stiffness = 6, damping = 9, wind strength = 10, and gravity = 1 (scale factor). \item In \textbf{Stage~2}, we use Blender’s camera system for pin-hole projection.
-The strand maps are extracted with a pretrained U-Net from HairStep~\cite{zheng2023hairstep}, and 2D human poses are estimated using DWPose~\cite{yang2023effective}. \item In \textbf{Stage~3}, we follow the convolutional network design of UniAnimate-DiT~\cite{wang2025unianimate} and adopt the encoder, decoder, and DiT from Wan~2.1~\cite{wan2025wan}.
+\item In \textbf{Stage~1}, we adopt DiffLocks~\cite{rosu2025difflocks} to extract 3D hair strands from a single image, and use Blender's particle system~\cite{blender} to simulate hair dynamics.
+The simulator exposes configurable physical parameters, including hair properties such as mass, stiffness, and damping, and external forces such as wind, human motion, and gravity.
+We use these parameters as user controls for better controllability and keep unspecified parameters at their default values.
+Unless otherwise specified, we use mass = 0.1, stiffness = 6, damping = 9, wind strength = 10, and gravity = 1 (scale factor) as a stable default setting.
+For specific cases, users may tune these parameters, and future work could use vision-language models to predict suitable values.

+\item In \textbf{Stage~2}, we use Blender’s camera system for perspective projection.
+The strand maps are extracted with a pretrained U-Net from HairStep~\cite{zheng2023hairstep}, and 2D human poses are estimated using DWPose~\cite{yang2023effective}. \item In \textbf{Stage~3}, we follow the network design of UniAnimate-DiT~\cite{wang2025unianimate} and adopt the encoder, decoder, and DiT from Wan~2.1~\cite{wan2025wan}.
 We set the output video resolution to $81 \times 832 \times 480$ (T$\times$H$\times$W) for all experiments. \end{itemize}

 During training of diffusion model, we fix the encoder and decoder from Wan, fully finetune the convolutional network, and train the DiT with LoRA~\cite{hu2021lora} (rank = 128) to enable hair-conditioned video diffusion.
 Training is performed with a learning rate of $1\times 10^{-4}$, a batch size of 4, and 10K iterations, taking three days on four H100 80GB PCIe GPUs.